 Blackhorse Road, Walthamstow, London E17

 The church was opened on 3 October 1908.
 The architect was Fr Benedict Williamson, with his partner J. H. Beart Foss as supervising architect.
 Miss Frances Ellis (1846-1930), an heiress, gave £1,000 towards the costs.
-Miss Ellis, who converted to Catholicism in 1901, spent her fortune on founding new churches, particularly in the Archdiocese of Southwark (see AHP’s Taking Stock review of the Archdiocese of Southwark, 2011).
-Of the nearly 30 churches built with her help, at least seven are designed by Fr Benedict Williamson (1868-1948), including those at Abbey Wood, Tooting, Bromley Common and Earlsfield.
+Miss Ellis, who converted to Catholicism in 1901, spent her fortune on founding new churches, particularly in the Archdiocese of Southwark.
+Of the nearly thirty churches built with her help, at least seven are designed by Fr Benedict Williamson (1868-1948), including those at Abbey Wood, Tooting, Bromley Common and Earlsfield.
 Like other ‘Ellis boxes’, Our Lady and St Patrick is built in a simplified Romanesque style using stock brick.
 It has the typical round window at the west.
 Again, like other Ellis churches, the building was later extended and embellished, when funds permitted.
-As far as is known, this is the only Ellis church to the north of the Thames.
+As far as is known, this is the only Ellis church north of the Thames.

 In 1982-83 (Buildings of England: 1990s), Gerald Murphy of Burles Newton & Partners undertook a reordering which removed the 1930s furnishings and replaced them with new ones by S.G.
 West.
 A curved screen wall was also inserted within the apse.
 On 6 March 1985 the church was consecrated.